Generalised intermediate dimensions: Introduction

-In Section~\ref{holdersection} we prove H{\"o}lder distortion estimates for the $\Phi$-intermediate dimensions in Theorem~\ref{holder} which, interestingly, are different from the standard $\dim f(F) \leq \alpha^{-1}\dim F$ bound for images under $\alpha$-H{\"o}lder maps which holds for the Hausdorff, box and $\theta$-intermediate dimensions.
-The estimates imply bi-Lipschitz stability (Corollary~\ref{philipschitz} 2.), which is an important property that most notions of dimension satisfy.
+In Section~\ref{holdersection} we prove H{\"o}lder distortion estimates for the $\Phi$-intermediate dimensions (Theorem~\ref{holder}) which, interestingly, are different from the standard $\dim f(F) \leq \alpha^{-1}\dim F$ bound for $\alpha$-H{\"o}lder images which holds for the Hausdorff, box and $\theta$-intermediate dimensions.
+The estimates imply bi-Lipschitz stability (Corollary~\ref{philipschitz}), which is an important property that most notions of dimension satisfy.
 This means that the $\Phi$-intermediate dimensions provide yet another invariant for the classification of subsets up to bi-Lipschitz image.